Testosterone Replacement Therapy for Combat Veterans and First Responders

 -

-Chronic stress, trauma exposure, TBIs, disrupted sleep, and certain medications are all known to impact hormone production.
-These factors are significantly more common among frontline populations.
+Chronic stress, trauma exposure, TBIs, disrupted sleep, and medications all impact hormone production and are more common in these populations.

 -